segmentio/segment-docs/src/connections/destinations/catalog/actions-yahoo-audiences/index.md

 ## Getting started

-### Connect Yahoo Audiences Destination
+To connect your Yahoo Audiences Destination:

-1. Create your Engage Audience
+1. Create your Engage Audience.
-2. Navigate to  **Engage** > **Engage Settings** > **Destinations** tab and click **Add Destination**.
+2. Navigate to **Engage** > **Engage Settings** > **Destinations** and click **Add Destination**.
 3. Select **Yahoo Audiences**, select your Engage space as the source, and name your destination.
 4. Configure global destination settings on the **Settings** tab:
-    - **Name**: specify destination name, for example “Yahoo Audiences Production”.
+    - **Name**: Specify the destination name, for example “Yahoo Audiences Production”.
 This value will be only available in Segment.
-    - **MDM ID**: specify MDM ID provided by your Yahoo DSP representative.
+    - **MDM ID**: Specify the MDM ID provided by your Yahoo DSP representative.
-    - **Engage Space ID**: specify Engage Space ID.
-To locate Engage Space ID navigate to **Unify** > **Unify Settings** > **API Access** tab.
-This value will identify your customer node in Yahoo Data Taxonomy.
-Do not provide arbitrary values in this field, or any values other than your Engage space Id.
+    - **Engage Space ID**: Specify the Engage Space ID.
+To locate Engage Space ID navigate to **Unify** > **Unify Settings** > **API Access**.
+This value identifies your customer node in Yahoo Data Taxonomy.
+Do not provide arbitrary values in this field, or any values other than your Engage Space ID.
-        - **NOTE:** The destination will display an error if the provided value includes any characters other than [a-zA-Z0-9] and “_” (underscore).
-That is to prevent passing values not supported by Yahoo.
+        - **NOTE:** The destination displays an error if the provided value includes any characters other than [a-zA-Z0-9] and “_” (underscore).
+This is to prevent passing values not supported by Yahoo.
-    - **Customer Description**: provide optional description for the integration.
+    - **Customer Description**: Provide an optional description for the integration.
-    - Turn on **Enable Destination** toggle.
+    - Turn on the **Enable Destination** toggle.
-    - Click **Save Changes** button to save the destination.
+    - Click **Save Changes** to save the destination.
-    - This will create a new customer node in Yahoo Data Taxonomy.
-Customer node Id matches Engage space Id provided in the settings.
+    - This creates a new customer node in the Yahoo Data Taxonomy.
+The Customer node ID matches the Engage Space ID provided in the settings.
-5. Configure destination Action Mappings: Action Mappings determine the information sent from Engage to Yahoo Audiences destination.
+5. Configure destination Action Mappings.
+Action Mappings determine the information sent from Engage to Yahoo Audiences destination.
 Below you will find general information on configuring the mapping, as well as specific configuration for various use-cases.
     - On the **Mapping** tab click **Add Mapping** and select **Sync to Yahoo Ads Segment**.
     - Within the mapping’s **Select events to map and send** configure whether the mapping should be triggered for all audiences connected to the destination, or for specific audiences only.
         - **NOTE:** Action mapping settings apply to all audiences that are processed by the mapping.
 The mapping can be configured to (1) process all audiences connected to the destination, or (2) only specific audiences.
 This can be helpful when enabling the GDPR flag only for specific audiences.